 Minor Character transforms Chekhov’s masterwork onto the modern stage, while keeping its humor, ambiguousness, and humanity.

-Additional Shorts are being created by the company, and will be released at a later date.REGISTER FOR THE SHORTS
+Three Shorts are currently available.
+Additional Shorts will be released later this season.REGISTER FOR THE SHORTS

 In early 2021, we aim to re-release some of Wilma’s digital works from 2020 and are exploring ways to collaborate with theaters across the country to share their work with you, too.
 These events will be an opportunity for you to have discounts, early access, or to redeem a WilmaPass ticket.

 We are planning other presentations throughout the season for WilmaPass subscribers.
 Sign up for our mailing list for the latest!

 Four Catholic conservative friends gather at a backyard party in Wyoming.
 Their reunion sparks riveting debates that are by turns hilarious, repulsive, and surprisingly seductive.